koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ReactDOM provides DOM components as host components. these components start with a lower case.
 These are processed by a renderer.
 Custom components are built by application developers.
-These are what you create for your applications.

 Reconciler is a layer of React core.
 It manages updates and calls functions of a host config.